Publication Date: September 27, 2013

 There are many great first lines in the history of literature and in future when people compile those lists they will include the first line of A Door Unlocked by Calvin Dean.
 “Bobby Ray’s attitude burned as hot as a Mississippi summer.”
 What this first line tells a reader is that Bobby Ray is the driving force of the novel and he is extremely bad news.
 He kills without compunction and abuses with no regard for age.
 Bobby Ray rapes Vanessa and sexually abuses her daughter and while those scenes (thankfully) are more overview they are buoyed by this author’s set-up of the character and talent for saying a lot without saying much at all.
 After the assault on little Lydia, the child wishes for death.
 Her parents are gone and this man who said that he would not hurt her has done so in a way worse than she could have imagined.
 That handful of lines in the aftermath of Lydia’s abduction just kills me as a reader but stands as a testament to the talent of the author.

 The best character, in my opinion, was Nikki.
 I would have loved to learn more about her.
 She was resourceful, brave and willing to go the extra mile of playing a role to get the information she needed.
-In a novel where the back story we get is what comes up in the moment it we could have had a little more Nikki.
+In a novel where the back story we get is what comes up at the moment, we would have liked a little more Nikki.

 Calvin Dean lives in Memphis, Tennessee and is an award-winning writer, producer, director and editor.
 He now produces corporate presentations for Fortune 100 companies.
 A Door Unlocked is his third novel.
 He is also the author of Beginner’s Guide To CreateSpace & Kindle Direct Publishing and The Epitaph of Jonas Barloff (click here to read my review).